tkem/openlap/README.md

 version available, hosted at [https://tkem.github.io/openlap/](https://tkem.github.io/openlap/).
-To use this with Carrera AppConnect®, you'll need a Bluetooth 4.0 adapter and a recent version of Google Chrome (tested with Chrome 73.0.3683.86 on Windows 10 and Chromium 73.0.3683.75 on Ubuntu 18.04).
+To use this with Carrera AppConnect®, you'll need a Bluetooth 4.0 adapter and a recent version of Google Chrome (tested with Chrome 73 on Windows 10 and Ubuntu 18.04).
 You may also have to go to

 ```
 chrome://flags/#enable-experimental-web-platform-features
 ```

-enable the highlighted flag, and restart Chrome/Chromium.
-Please note that this is still in an _experimental_ stage, so synthesized speech output won't work yet, and there will be some other quirks.
+and enable the highlighted flag.

 Building from Source